W E L C O M E

 2. Bring lipgloss or your lipstick to the session.
 Chapped lips are very hard to fix in editing and lips with subtle color or shine on them helps brighten up your face.

-No surprise here, but large, loose bouquets are still in.
-Stay away from tight, circular bouquets.
-Trend experts are seeing a lot of color this year in bouquets along with the classic white and green color palette.
-You can also expect to see a lot of warm neutrals, rust and muddy-type hues in 2021.
+No surprise here, but large, loose, asymmetrical bouquets are still in.
+Stay away from tight, circular bouquets..
+You can also expect to see a lot of warm neutrals, rust and muddy-type hues in 2022.

 Light blue is a strong color this year - the classic blue and white has always been a wedding favorite.
 If you pair the light blue with regency-era accents - you'll get strong Bridgeton vibes.